michalbednarczyk1993/RoomReservation.ReservationService/README.md

 # RoomReservation.ReservationService
-Part of "Room Reservation" project, which is responsible for operations at reservations
+Part of "Room Reservation" project, which is responsible for operations at reservations.
+This microservice will be written in Spring framework.

 http://localhost:8081/swagger-ui.html -- swagger UI